zeeshanmcp12/golang/notes.md

       - Capacity
         - it is always the same as length (as per Tim Youtuber)
         - maximum amount of elemnts we could have in the array.
+        - capacity function is mostly used with slice, however it works with arrays as well.
+    - Difference of capacity function in array and slice
+      - in array, capacity is equal to the length of the array.
+      - in slice, capacity is considered from the start of the index of slice
+      - Example:
+        - var arr = [10]int{10,20,30,40,50,60,70,80,90,100}
+        - mySlice := [1:8]
+        - fmt.Println(cap(arr)) // output: 10 -> because in array capacity is equal to length of an array.
+        - fmt.Println(cap(mySlice)) // output: 9 -> because in slice it starts from the first index of the slice.
     - Slice is really a portion of an array. for example:
       - array [4]int{0,1,10,4}
       - slice -> 1,10 will a slice in above underlying array.